jpwhalley/literaryclock/Readme.md

 &nbsp;

 	twitter_bot.py
 The code I use to send a tweet and set up the cron scheduler to send the next tweet at the appropriate time.
+To do so I made use of the [Tweepy library (version 3.5.0)](http://www.tweepy.org/).
 The code should work recursively through `time_results.tsv` sending a tweet of the next quote in the file until it runs out.
 Care must be taken that all the quotes (plus book title and author) are less than 280 characters.

 &nbsp;